Menu

 New research into health benefits of beetroot juice suggests it may help seniors or people with heart or lung-conditions enjoy more active lives.

-Components in pomegranate juice that inhibit movement of cancer cells and weaken attraction to chemical signal that promotes metastasis of prostate cancer.
+Components in pomegranate juice can inhibit movement of cancer cells and weaken attraction to chemical signals that promote metastasis of prostate cancer.

 Eating five portions of fruit and vegetables per day is one of the means that experts most frequently recommend for preventing cancer.